 Chicken breast can be tricky when you grill or smoke it – it can dry out easily.
 BUT I’ve got you covered!!!!
-This smoked chicken breast was juicy and delicious with that smokey flavor that only comes from those yummy Traeger wood pellets!
+This smoked chicken recipe will make you some extremely juicy chicken with that smokey flavor that only comes from those yummy Traeger wood pellets!

 The trick to smoking and keeping your chicken juicy is brining the day before and using bone-in chicken breasts.
-I’ve got just the recipe for you and it’s super easy!
-Even a Traeger-newbie can serve up perfect chicken for the whole family!
-I even smoked some veggies to use in a salsa recipe I’m sharing soon!
+I’ve got just the easy recipe for you to do it all!
+Even a Traeger newbie can serve up the best smoked chicken breast to their entire family!

 Why do you brine chicken breast?